Rabí Castle: Location

-Rabí is located on a prominent hill by the central course of the Otava River, in the foothills of Bohemian Forest Foothills, 130 km from Prague.
+Rabí is located on a prominent hill by the central course of the Otava River, in the foothills of Bohemian Forest Foothills, 130 km southwest of Prague.

 History

 The first mention of Rabí Castle dates from 1380, although it is not known exactly when it was founded.
 It is likely that the Lords of Velhartice established it after 1300 to protect trade routes along the Otava and also to inspect gold-bearing deposits in it.
 (Note: Novák points out a theory that suggests that the castle was commissioned by Bavarian princes when the whole Sušice region was under Bavarian rule, although earlier opposing views state that the castle was only built in the 14th century, constructed by the Lords of Velhartice who had estates nearby.)
 They built a strong palace, ramparts and a keep.
-Subsequent owners, the Švihovský of Rýzmburk family, continued building work and built the outer ward and two square towers.
+Subsequent owners, the Švihovský of Rýzmburk family, continued the building work and built the outer ward and two square towers.

 At the start of the Hussite rebellions, the Švihovský family searched for havens of supporters of the Catholic side in the district and for their treasures, at Rabí.
-In 1420–1421, the Hussites conquered the castle twice, and legend has it that during the second siege, an arrow fired from a crossbow hit the trunk of a pear tree and a resulting splinter from the tree hit Jan Žižka in his only good eye.
+In 1420–1421, the Hussites conquered the castle twice, and legend has it that during the second siege, an arrow shot from a crossbow hit the trunk of a pear tree and a splinter from the tree hit Jan Žižka in his only good eye.
 In 1479, the provincial governor Půta Švihovský of Rýzmberk became the owner of the estate and began with a thoughtful remodelling of the castle under the guidance of famous master Benedict Rejt.
 New living quarters and service buildings were constructed, the castle was enlarged and the fortifications heightened.

 Rabí Castle was, from the very start, envisioned as a donjon-type castle.
 It was built in the form of three separate sections, constructed in tiers above each other.
 The ramparts were up to 6 m wide, and had bastions, vallum fortifications and moats.
 However, building activity exhausted the Švihovský family's finances and the fortifications remained incomplete.